-Canon 1D Mark II versus Panasonic GX80
+Canon 1D Mark II vs Panasonic GX80

-The Canon EOS-1D Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in January 2004 and April 2016.
+The Canon EOS-1D Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in January 2004 and April 2016.
 The 1D Mark II is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (65 percent) than the Canon 1D Mark II.
 Moreover, the GX80 is substantially lighter (72 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark II) and the Micro Four Thirds Lens Catalog (GX80).
 Mirrorless cameras, such as the GX80, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.